miiajj/jblog/README.md

   - Import SQL file into PHPMyAdmin, database name is `jblog`.
   - Start web application on localhost along with port corresponding (ex: localhost:80).

+# Incomplete
+Sorry for my incomplete product, and I think I don't intend to complete it because from the beginning I didn't go right in the direction.
+So, my code is very messy...
 `updating...`